Skip to Content

 Leek stew is a classic, hearty and comforting dish that is loved by many.
 The origins of this stew are not clear, but it’s thought to have been popularized in Mediterranean and European cuisines.
 It is a staple dish in many households, particularly during the colder months, as it’s warm and comforting.

-Here’s everything you need to know to make the best leek stew, with variations, tips and history included.
+Here’s everything you need to know to make the best leek stew.

 • To make a creamier leek stew, you can add a cup of heavy cream or coconut cream during the last 5 minutes of cooking.